 D) optionally, one or more V2X MBS configuration(s) for receiving V2X communication over Uu via MBS per V2X service identier consisting of:

 - a TMGI;

-- a list of service area identifiers (SAIs);

-- a frequency; and
+- for an SNPN, the TMGI is complemented with the NID of the SNPN;

+- an MBS service type indicating multicast MBS session or broadcast MBS session;

+- if the MBS service type indicates the broadcast MBS session, then MBS service area, otherwise optionally MBS service area.
+The MBS service area contains a TAI list, an NR CGI list, a TAI list and an NR CGI list, or a geographical area;

+- if the MBS service type indicates the broadcast MBS session, then optionally, a frequency, a list of one or more MBS FSA IDs, or both; and

 - an SDP body;

-Editor’s note (WI: TEI18_MBS4V2X, CR: 0276): The details of the SDP body encoding are FFS.

 ii) optionally, per type of data (IP and non-IP) and V2X message family (in case of non-IP) and optionally a geographical area, one or more default V2X application server addresses for the unicast V2X communication over Uu applicable when the UE is registered to the PLMN.
 Each V2X application server address consists of: